HeavyMedl/HowToJavaScript/README.md

 <a name='module-6'/>
 #Module 6: Templating 101

-*Templating* is a useful technique for mitigating the amount of static HTML you'll need for your web application.
-Instead of duplicating a bunch of HTML that has the same fundamental structure, you can create one template with your HTML structure and expose it using a templating framework that consumes the *dynamic* data.
+*Templating* is a useful technique for mitigating the amount of static HTML you may need for your web application.
+Instead of duplicating a bunch of HTML that has the same fundamental structure, you can create one HTML template and expose it using a templating framework that consumes the *dynamic* data.

 For example, if you have a piece of HTML that needs to be repeatedly used: